jakerella/p52/scenarios/the-calico-wizard/reference_tables.md

 ### Starting Items

-All players starting out on a quest receive 1 Healing Potion in addition to one of the starting items in the table below (based on a 2-card flip).
+Unless the quest says otherwise, all players starting out on a quest receive 1 Healing Potion in addition to one of the starting items in the table below (based on a 2-card flip).

 Card Sum
 Item